pip-services/pip-services-docs/content/en/v3/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 #### PostgreSQL persistence

-Similar to what we did in the previous step, we now define a component that inherits from the IdentifiablePostgrePersistence component and the interface previously defined, and, which implements a set of CRUD operations.
+Similar to what we did in the previous step, we now define a component that inherits from the IdentifiablePostgrePersistence component and the interface previously defined, and implements a set of CRUD operations.

 {{< tabsection >}}
    {{< include "./__code5_node.md" >}}